How to manage product cannibalization in retail to turn it from a negative outcome to a strategic driver of shopper behavior.

 However, understanding the shopper decision matrix is not straight forward.
 It requires deep understanding of the shopper needs, and the relationships between different brands, styles and products.
 These insights empower merchants to drive the shopping behaviors that promote trade-ups.
 Your best bet to analyzing these data points and managing cannibalization is going to be a powerful pricing solution like Revionics.

-Leveraging machine learning for product cannibalization
+Leveraging machine learning

 Revionics uses machine learning algorithms to determine the demand substitution index within each category.
 This index, as shown above, provides insights into which category has a higher propensity of demand substitution and how much of the incremental demand cannibalizes sales from other products.
 This data assists you in making informed pricing decisions based on your customers’ behavior, and helps predict product cannibalization outcomes before you make a pricing change.